Web Design

 Landing pages make sales!

-This page has one purpose: to convince your visitor that what they thought they’d find when they clicked the link that sent them there is, in fact, what they’ll get.
+This page, a page to which you’ve directed your prospect, has one purpose: to convince your visitor that what they thought they’d find when they clicked the link is, in fact, what they’ll get.
 And what they’re hoping to get, no matter what you’ve offered, is something of high perceived value to them.
 It has to be because you’re asking them to provide their contact information in exchange.

 And that means you’ve been given a powerful opportunity to start nurturing a relationship with them, a potential client or strategic partner.
-This is one of the ways that email is so valuable – you get to connect with someone, with increasing credibility, one person at a time.
+This is one of the ways that email is so valuable – you get to build a relationship with someone, with increasing credibility, one person at a time.
 You can learn more about the power of email here.

 Sometimes, a landing page is meant only to sell; it has a very different presentation.
 In fact, there are some sites that are entirely a collection of sales pages.